 When faced with such a situation, we take a holistic approach to remedying the situation.
 In many cases, we are able to pinpoint problem areas and restore things to optimum condition.
 In other cases, however, careless installations or buying cheap will end up setting you back by thousands of pounds in damage control.

 To avoid problems with your underfloor heating and save money, you need to embrace experience and quality.
-Here at Clifton Hill & Montpelier Plumbing and Heating, we offer a total approach to UFH installations designed to prevent damage.
+Here at ACE Plumbing and Heating, we offer a total approach to UFH installations designed to prevent damage.
 Here are some of the things we do to avoid problems with the UFH.

 Proper Pressure Testing